HEALTH

 Why you need dog insurance

-The primary reason to insure your dog is to avoid the high cost of vet fees if your dog has an accident or suffers an unexpected illness.
-Treatment costs for a dog that has been hit by a car can run into hundreds or even thousands of dollars, and treatment for cancer can be as high as eighteen thousand dollars.
-Few pet owners
+Insuring your dog helps to avoid the high cost of vet fees if your dog has an accident or suffers an unexpected illness.
+Unfortunately, Medicare does not exist for pets, and veterinary fees can quickly rise, especially in an emergency.
+Treatment for a dog that has been hit by a car can be thousands of dollars, and cancer treatment can exceed tens of thousands.
+If your dog has a serious accident or illness, pet insurance could save you a lot of money.

 Dog insurance can also cover other costs, including third-party liability (in case your dog causes injury or damage to property) as well as theft, loss or premature death, which may appeal to owners of particularly expensive breeds of dog.